 What is hyperthermia in cancer treatment?

 Hyperthermia is heat therapy.
 Heat has been used for hundreds of years as cancer therapy.
 Scientists believe that heat may help shrink tumors by damaging cells or depriving them of what they need to live.
 It may also make the cancer cells more sensitive to other cancer treatments like radiation and chemotherapy.
 Research studies are underway to determine the use and effectiveness of hyperthermia in cancer treatment.
-Because this treatment is not yet considered standard care, its use outside the setting of a research trial is uncommon.
+It's used at some cancer treatment centers along with chemotherapy or radiation to treat advanced cancer.
+It's not widely available.

 How is it used?